 The Community Human Services Annual Report to Commissioners (57 page pdf) includes 2013 highlights, with an overview of 40 programs provided to Ramsey County residents.

-There were 134,000 services given on an average day.
+On an average day in 2013 CHS was serving an estimated 134,000 individuals.
 The services were measured against five success indicators, such as how CHS addressed racial disparities.
 CHS provided basic services to several groups:

 - Childrens' services were provided to those who needed protection or with mental illness; youth in the juvenile justice system; youth and children whose families were unable to raise them; and licensing resources for foster care and family child care.